-It is recommended that from grade 6 onward a player moves to an open hole for these reasons if it is considered that they can manage the open holes.
+It is recommended that from grade 6 onward a player moves to an open hole if it is considered that they can manage the open holes.
 Sometimes, it just doesn’t suit a player to have an open hole flute.

 Some would argue the open holes produce a purer sound, but you could argue this either way indefinitely!